Do I want to improve the future or would I rather make time stand still?

 These are the questions I asked myself at age five, eleven and fourteen.

+I am helping to create a better future.
 Time has stood still for me several times in my life.
 These times were not chosen by me.
-These were moments of extreme danger.
+These times were moments of extreme danger.
 In each event the expansion of time made it possible for me to reason, to seek solutions.
 These times were free of fear.

 I’ve been rich.
-I’ve been famous.
+I have been famous.
 Neither of these distinctions lasted for very long.
 Neither quality was important to me.

-I have always been a self-leader, even as a small child, choosing only myself as a follower of my discoveries.
+I have always been a leader, even as a small child, choosing only myself as a follower of my discoveries.

 I’ve chosen my own careers and created the businesses which made those careers possible.
 I can imagine no other way.